Profile

 My Work:

-My research is focused on understanding permafrost (=frozen ground) in the Arctic and how its thaw affects our climate, waterways (like rivers), and the Arctic Ocean.
+My research has focused largely on permafrost (=frozen ground) in the Arctic and how its thaw affects our climate, waterways (like rivers), and the Arctic Ocean.
+More recently I have also researched how seagrasses store carbon in the Maldives that can help to mitigate climate change.

 -